-- (Appendix if you know what this will be but I prefer to wing that as I go.
+- (Appendix if you know what this will be, but I preferred to wing that as I went.
 More on that later)

-This could also be divided simple into chapters
+This could also be divided simply into chapters

 Now you are going to generate that magic pages per day figure that you are going to live and die by for the next three months or whatever.
 Take your pages total and divide it my the number of working days left on your timeline.
 That is exactly what you have to produce every day!
 Now you know how long each section will take you.
 My total was 1.6 pages a day, totally manageable right?

 Give self imposed deadlines to your supervisor at the start